open-xchange/appsuite-middleware/documentation/administration/usercopy_tool.md

 ### Tasks

 All tasks from private task folders are copied.
-Task participiants are preserved.
+Task participants are preserved.
 If a task participant refers to a user from the source context, it is converted into an external participant.
-In that case, the participants email address and display name are preserved.
+In that case, the participant's email address and display name are preserved.
 Note that display name refers to the provisioned display name, this might differ from the actually displayed name within App Suite UI.

 ### PIM Attachments